Part 3: 💀 Emoji domains have no future

 So, do emoji domains have the same problem?
 The difference here is that .co and .com are very similar.
 Whereas .com and .ws are not.
 For the time being and in the foreseeable future .ws has the lead on becoming the recognisable and accepted ending for emoji domains.
 These companies seem to agree:

-In a world where thousands of new top level domains have been and will be released including .top .sexy .horse .web .store .gay .art and .media to name a few the public and consumer will over time become used to other options.
-It hasn’t happened as fast as the domain investor community would have liked but that doesn’t mean it won’t happen.
+In a world where thousands of new top level domains have been and will be released, including .top .sexy .horse .web .store .gay .art and .media to name a few, the public and consumer will over time become used to other options.
+It hasn’t happened as fast as new top level domain registries would have liked but that doesn’t mean it won’t happen.

-With time .ws will become the accepted ending for emoji domains.
+With time .ws should become the accepted ending for emoji domains.

 4. For emoji domains to have no future you have to believe: